anilnakoti/deno_oak_mongodb_restAPI/README.md

 # Deno, MongoDB and, Oak RESTAPI

 > Simple REST API using Deno, Oak, and MongoDB.
-Successfully implemented CRUD operation like Create, Read, Update, Delete.
+Successfully implemented CRUD operations like Create, Read, Update, and, Delete.

 ## Technologies used
 * Deno